kineticflow/kineticflow/README.md

 5. Put your day down and relax into sleep
 6. Kick off a group meeting (group, no mood)
 7. Prioritise and get things finished (need to confirm title)

+### The App

+The app is build using JavaScript and jQuery.
+It is a frameworkless single page app.

+Some basic, global functions (like `formatSeconds()`, for example) are in config.js.

+Authentication and user profile things are handled in auth.js.

+Functions that change the users view (like `changeView()`) are stored in views.js.

+Finally the things that control the app itself are in app.js.